13 Places to Stargaze in New Jersey 2025

 • A museum and a visitor’s orientation center are accessible to all in the oil house.
 The oil house is on the grounds of the lighthouse.

-• The lighthouse is open for stargazing on April 16, 30, and May 16, 30, from 7 pm to 9 pm.
-On June 14, 28, July 13, 28, and Aug 11, 27, it’s open from 8 pm to 10 pm.
+• The lighthouse is open for stargazing on April 16, 30, and May 16, 30, from 7 p.m. to 9 p.m.
+It’s also open on June 14, 28, July 13, 28, and August 11, 27, from 8 p.m. to 10 p.m.

 • Summer and spring are the best seasons for night sky photography.

-• There are many hotels and resorts and many tourist attractions nearby.
+• There are many hotels and resorts, and many tourist attractions nearby.

 • It’s an active lighthouse still used for naval aid.